 These questions define what I believe are the critical components of a Governance Framework.

-Corporate vs. Operating Governance
+Corporate vs. Operational Governance

 Too often, Governance considerations are limited to board level or C-level design.
 This is what is usually called Corporate Governance, which is the complex set of “means by which business corporations are directed and controlled“.